Borrowing - Limited during COVID

 Faculty, if you are looking for electronic versions of journals or textbooks or require a digitial scan of a physcial item, such as a chapter in a book, we can help you with your course syllabus.

-Due to COVID-19 our ability to fill both article and book requests depends on the interlibrary loan (ILL) service other libraries are able to provide.
-We will try our best to fill both article and book requests, but it may take longer to obtain materials, and we are not able to guarantee that we can fill your request.
+Due to COVID-19 our ability to fill requests depends on the interlibrary loan (ILL) service other libraries are able to provide.
+We will try our best to fill book, article, and DVD/Blu-ray requests, but it may take longer to obtain materials than usual.

 Articles will be delivered to you digitally and physical items will be available for pick-up using the Library Takeout service.
 All physical ILL materials will be available for a two week loan.
 If you need it longer, please contact email@example.com to request a renewal.